coq/coq/doc/sphinx/language/coq-library.rst

   * **Wellfounded** : Well-founded relations (basic results)

-These directories belong to the initial load path of the system, and the modules they provide are compiled at installation time.
+These directories belong to the initial :term:`load path` of the system, and the modules they provide are compiled at installation time.
 So they are directly accessible with the command ``Require`` (see Section :ref:`compiled-files`).